 How to Deal with a Verbally Abusive Husband or Boyfriend

 There is no difference between a verbally abusive husband and a verbally abusive boyfriend.
-By the time the abuse starts, the unmarried victim committed themselves to the abuser in some way (pregnancy, introduced to family, etc.), and the married victim is legally (and presumably spiritually) bound to the abuser.1 It doesn't matter if the abuser is heterosexual or homosexual, the abuse affects couples the same – it both pushes them apart and draws them closer together as the abusive cycle takes hold.
+By the time the abuse starts, the unmarried victim committed themselves to the abuser in some way (pregnancy, introduced to the family, etc.), and the married victim is legally (and presumably spiritually) bound to the abuser.1 It doesn't matter if the abuser is heterosexual or homosexual, the abuse affects couples the same – it both pushes them apart and draws them closer together as the abusive cycle takes hold.
 (See: Verbally Abusive Men and Women: Why Do They Abuse?

 Perceptions of Verbally Abusive Husband